stefaan-coussement/Tab/README.md

 * [A Basic Callback][topic-a-basic-callback]
   using a Tab object to handle callbacks.

-* [A Basic Pipeline][topic-a-basic-pipeline]
+* [A Basic Pipeline][topic-a-basic-pipeline] :construction:
   using Tab objects for pipelining.

-* [A Basic Stream][topic-a-basic-stream]
+* [A Basic Stream][topic-a-basic-stream] :construction:
   using a Tab object to work with sequence of data elements.

-* [A Basic Promise][topic-a-basic-promise]
+* [A Basic Promise][topic-a-basic-promise] :construction:
   using a Tab object as a promise.

-* [Basic Lazy Evaluation][topic-basic-lazy-evaluation]
+* [Basic Lazy Evaluation][topic-basic-lazy-evaluation] :construction:
   using a Tab object for lazy evaluation.

-* [Basic Concurrent Computing][topic-basic-concurrent-computing]
+* [Basic Concurrent Computing][topic-basic-concurrent-computing] :construction:
   using a Tab object to handle concurrent computing.

 ### Goals

 The following is a maintained, and thus regularly updated and re-organized list of goals (in no particular order).
-Some may seem a bit obscure without proper explanation.
-Where needed and when time allows, we will create [topics][topics] to discuss them in more detail.
+Some may seem a bit obscure without further explanation.
+Where needed and when time allows, we will create [topics][topics] to discuss some of them in more detail.

 1. Basic Tabs

     1. :ok: provide the means to capture a future value in a tab and notify its observers when the value becomes available.

-    1. :ok: provide the means to capture special values in a tab, such as `undefined`, `null` and other tabs (promises typically can't store promises without adopting the state and value of the stored promise).
+    1. :ok: provide the means to capture special values in a tab, such as `undefined`, `null`.

     1. :ok: provide the means to capture a future error in a tab and notify its observers when the error becomes available.